-If giving through PayPal, please put “Match Madness” in the notes section.
+If donating through PayPal, please indicate what your gift is for in the notes section.

 TO SEND CASH OR CHECK, PLEASE SEND TO “CHS DEVELOPMENT”